 - Clinical faculty that facilitate clinical problem-solving courses

-- Faculty/administrators, organizational advisers and employers whom you have worked with on a particular project and/or know well
+- Faculty/administrators, organizational advisers, and employers with whom you have worked on a particular project and/or who know you well

 In general, the least helpful reference letters come from:

 - College administrators (deans, assistant deans)